sadief/gophercon-2023/scaling-coffee-goroutines/step1.md

 # Making Coffee without using concurrency

-*Task:* Write a program that prints out a log for each coffee action:
+**Task:** Write a program that prints out a log for each coffee action:
 - Paying for the coffee
 - Making the espresso
 - Steaming the milk

 Give each a two second delay and have them run one after the other.

----
+**Steps**

-Create a new folder for the project and add the code to create the coffee in three separate actions (functions!)
+1. Create a new folder for the project and add the code to create the coffee in three separate actions (functions!)

 `mkdir goroutines && cd goroutines && touch main.go`{{exec}}

-Navigate to the main.go file in the Editor tab and add the starter program code:
+2. Navigate to the main.go file in the Editor tab and add the starter program code:
 Hint: It'll be under `filesystem/root/goroutines`

 ```